Christmas is fast approaching and many parents dread the commercial side of it: either because of the sheer amount of plastic

 11. Digital media

-My kids are constantly bugging us for new games and apps but we try to keep them for long journeys of other special occasions.
+My kids are constantly bugging us for new games and apps but we try to keep them for long journeys or other special occasions.
 A voucher for new games would go down a treat.
 For teens it could be a voucher for iTunes, Kindle shop or whatever trendy platform they use, or an upgrade on their data package.

 Were you planning a trip down to Legoland anyway?
 Wrap it up and Bob’s your uncle.
-There are lots of great places closer by that would be great for special family trips and not so costly: the Elephant Sactuary, Sunway Lagoon or maybe an adventure at FRIM canopy walk with a picnic and a paddle afterwards.
+There are lots of great places closer by that would be great for special family trips and not so costly: the Elephant Sactuary, Sunway Lagoon or maybe an adventure at FRIM with a picnic and a paddle afterwards.

 Have they been bugging you about ballet classes or karate?
 Save it for Christmas and top it up with the necessary equipment and outfit.